aderixon/talktalk/README.md

 attempting to resolve the fibre issue could cause further disruption, Talktalk could revert the contract to Simple Broadband if both parties want an easy way out.
-*This is basically what happened, though not explicitly stated.*
+*\[This is basically what happened for most of this year until they banjaxed it again, though not explicitly stated.\]*